yellowdog/raydog/docs/autoscaler.rst

 Usage
 -----

-The RayDog Autoscaler integrates with Ray’s CLI to manage clusters, so clusters are managed via the usual ``ray`` commands.
+The RayDog Autoscaler integrates with Ray’s CLI to manage clusters, so clusters are controlled via the usual ``ray`` commands.